 An exception to these cautions exists for the student who identifies a thesis lab before completing all three rotations.
 Students in this situation still need to complete the requisite number of rotations, but the certainty of having a thesis lab affords them more flexibility.
 For example, a student might rotate in a lab in order to learn a specific technique to compliment what she plans to do in her thesis lab.
 Faculty are more open to such arrangements when they know the student will be in the lab short term.

 Toward the end of the laboratory rotation, the rotation advisor completes an online evaluation that the student will receive.
 Students and rotation advisors are encouraged to have an exit interview to go over the evaluation and discuss how the rotation went.
 This is a valuable opportunity for the student to receive formative feedback.
 The rotation evaluation is used by the program as one measure of success in the laboratory.

 Laboratory Rotation Scientific Poster

-At the end of the first rotation (usually fall), students will prepare a scientific poster describing their research project.
+At the end of the fall rotation, students will prepare a scientific poster describing their research project.
 Instruction on creating scientific posters will be provided towards the end of the fall quarter.
-A rough draft of the poster in electronic form is due by 11:55 pm on Friday of exam week for the quarter.
-Posters are to be submitted to the electronic dropbox on the NUIN Blackboard site.
-Students will finalize and present their posters during one of the recruiting events in winter quarter.
-(Students doing a rotation in the summer before their first year may elect to create a poster for their summer or fall rotation.)
+The poster with all of the required elements substantially complete (see below) is expected to be submitted in electronic form (Powerpoint or PDF) is due by 11:55 pm on Friday of exam week for the quarter.

 Students failing to submit by the deadline will receive an incomplete for the NUIN 590 course.